Followers

 A Fighter

 He fought the Apaches.
 He fought the Algerians.
 He fought the Hessians.
 He fought the Portuguese.
 He fought the British.
-He Fort Dix...Okay, the Fort Dix part was a Mel Brooks rip off.
+He Fort Dix...Okay, the Fort Dix part was a Mel Brooks rip-off.
 But who was he?
-Bernardo de Galvez was a Spanish governor, soldier, and diplomat who played a significant role in the time of the Yankee Doodle Spies.
-I have received feedback from folks interested in the American Revolution when I post things about the traditional venues.
-They often lament not being closer to Yorktown, Lexington, etc. But the war rippled across the world, expanding in scope when our allies entered the fray.
-We see little on the American War for Independence in the west, and even less on the southwest and other actions outside the original thirteen states.
-I thought it time to remedy that a bit.
+Bernardo de Gálvez was a Spanish governor, soldier, and diplomat who played a significant role during the time of the Yankee Doodle Spies.
+I've received feedback from folks interested in the American Revolution when I post about traditional venues.
+They often express regret about not being closer to Yorktown, Lexington, and other key sites.
+However, the war's impact reached the entire world, expanding in scope as our allies joined the fight.
+We hear little about the American War for Independence in the West, and even less about actions in the Southwest and other areas beyond the original thirteen states.
+I thought it was time to shed some light on those parts.

 Bernardo de Galvez